miklevin/MikeLev.in/_posts/2025-01-06-nixos-nvidia-wayland.md

 problem didn't happen in Netscape, but it DID happen in Chrome and every variation I tried of Chrome including Chromium and the developer build.
 It was nuts.
-I couldn't believe this could be an Nvidia driver / Wayland problem, but upon investigating, that was the inevitable conclusion&#151; something about Wayland lack of global coordinates in the vector-to-bitmap conversions.
+I couldn't believe this could be an Nvidia driver / Wayland problem, but upon investigating, that was the inevitable conclusion— something about Wayland lack of global coordinates in the vector-to-bitmap conversions.

 #### The Mysterious Screen Artifacts